-The last and the most prestigious of the current projects is the so called "Research Data Centre in Research Data Centre" (RDC-in-RDC) approach.
+Finally, the most prestigious of the current projects is the so-called "Research Data Centre in Research Data Centre" (RDC-in-RDC) approach.
 This project aims to facilitate data access and moreover, to extend the available data supply at the FDZ.
-As described above, less anonymised datasets may be only accessed by (costly) guest stays in Nuremberg which are followed by remote data access afterwards.
+As described above, less anonymized datasets may only be accessed by (costly) guest stays in Nuremberg that are followed afterwards by remote data access.
 In order to facilitate guest stays for researchers, the FDZ developed the RDC-in-RDC approach.
-The basic idea is to offer researchers the possibility to access the data of the FDZ via a secure internet connection from locations different than Nuremberg.
+The basic idea is to offer researchers the possibility to access the data of the FDZ via a secure internet connection from locations other than Nuremberg.
 In cooperation with the Research Data Centres of the statistical offices of the Länder, on-site use of the FDZ's data shall be offered at initially four different sites.
-Vice versa, the micro data of the statistical offices of the Länder may be accessed through a guest stay at the FDZ.
-The RDC-in-RDC approach is technically implemented by special separated work stations at the respective research data centres which are connected to the FDZ in Nuremberg.
-Researchers apply for data access as described above and additionally specify their preferred location.
-After approval the FDZ in Nuremberg provides online access to the data.
-The data themselves never leave the FDZ and the produced output files are saved on a FDZ server.
-As at a regular guest stay, the output files are controlled by the Nuremberg staff before they are sent to the researcher.
-It is important to notice that though the data of the FDZ and the statistical offices of the Länder may be accessed through one location, the respective data are stored in different locations.
-Moreover, it is strictly forbidden to combine the data of the FDZ and the data of the statistical offices of the Länder without special permission.
+Vice versa, the microdata of the statistical offices of the Länder may be accessed through a guest stay at the FDZ.
+The RDC-in-RDC approach is technically implemented by special separated work stations at the respective research data centres which are connected to the FDZ in